Buy Now

 This supports the research that suggests fasting not only helps burn fat but offers many other health benefits as well.
 Studies have shown fasting can help control inflammation by reducing the amount of pro-inflammatory cells released into the blood.
 Fasting also triggers autophagy – a process by which the body breaks down and destroys old and damaged cells.

 Intermittent fasting also switches the bodies source of energy from glucose to fats and increases the amount of free fatty acids circulating in the body.
-This is called Metabolic Flexibility as explained in the video below.
+This is called metabolic flexibility, as explained in the video below.

 While researchers concluded that more work is needed to better understand why intermittent fasting is linked to better outcomes for COVID-19 patients, other studies have shown severe cases of COVID-19 infection are typically associated with cardiometabolic health issues, which includes several risk factors including type 2 diabetes and insulin resistance, cardiovascular disease, cholesterol levels, high blood pressure, and overweight and obesity.